Ptipiak/rustling-exercices/README.md

 # rustling-exercices
-My answers to the rustlings exercices
+Those are my answers to the rustling exercices, any improvement or modificiations are welcome